Walton Hall, Liverpool: Atherton’s of Walton Hall

-His son, John Atherton (1738-1786) entered St John's College, Cambridge in 1756.
-John Jnr married Anna Jacson of Cheshire, followed by Joanna Bird, and inherited Walton Hall in 1768, along with property in the Preston area.
-It is unknown as to whether he was involved in slave trading, however he benefited from the profits of the Jamaican sugar plantations and inherited wealth generated by his fathers slave trading which continued beyond the birth of his own son, John Joseph (1756–1809).
-His son enrolled at Trinity College, Cambridge in 1778 at the age of 17.
-Whilst his son was studying at Cambridge, John Jnr of Walton became High Sheriff of Lancashire in 1780.
-Records show that he remarried and died whilst in Gloucester, likely en route to, or from, business interests in Bristol.
+John Atherton (the younger) had entered St John's College, Cambridge in 1756.
+He married Anna Jacson of Cheshire, followed by Joanna Bird, and from 1768 was the second Atherton to own Walton Hall, having been willed the property and other homes in the Preston area.
+He was painted by Joseph Wright of Derby in 1769.
+It is unclear whether John Atherton (the younger) was ever directly involved in his father’s slave trading, however, by association, he benefited from the profits of the Jamaican sugar plantations.
+Whilst his son, John Joseph Atherton (1756–1809) was studying at Trinity College, Cambridge, he became High Sheriff of Lancashire in 1780.
+John Atherton (the younger) remarried and subsequently died whilst in Gloucester, likely en route to, or from, business interests in Bristol in 1786.
 He is buried in Gloucester Cathedral and a plaque there refers to John Atherton of Walton Hall, Liverpool.
 His daughter Frances Margaretta (1778–1850) went on to marry a plantation owner and moved to Plymouth, North Carolina after his death.